 Registration and certification requirements for taking and passing these examinations are not controlled by Concorde, but by outside agencies, and are subject to change by the agency without notice.
-Therefore, Concorde at any specific time, regardless of their eligibility status upon enrollment.
-2019-2020 Tampa Catalog Publication Date: May 21, 2020 ZOID-ZOZO TAMPA CALAWY FUNICAMON DALE.
-WAY ZI, ZUZU
+Therefore, Concorde cannot guarantee that graduates will be eligible to take these exams, at all or at any specific time, regardless of their eligibility status upon enrollment.
+2020-2021 Tampa Catalog Publication Date: July 20, 2020